John Pacella: Major League career

 After spending the 1981 season in Triple A, Pacella won a job in the Yankees' bullpen out of spring training 1982.
 He made three appearances, getting hit hard in each, before being reassigned to Triple A Columbus.
 Shortly after his arrival in Columbus, he was dealt along with Larry Milbourne and Pete Filson from the Yankees to the Minnesota Twins for Butch Wynegar and Roger Erickson on May 12, 1982.

 He reported directly to the Twins, and remained with the club for the rest of the season despite a high 7.32 ERA.
 On November 1, he was traded to the Texas Rangers for Len Whitehouse.
 He failed to make the club out of spring training, and was released just as the 1983 season was set to begin.

 During the season, he signed a minor league deal with the Baltimore Orioles.
 He earned a September call-up to the big league club in September 1984, but was released at the end of the season.
 Shortly afterwards, he signed with the Detroit Tigers.
 He appeared briefly with the Tigers in the middle of the 1986 season.
 During the 1987 season, his contract was sold to the Yokohama Bay Stars of the Japanese Central League.

 Post-playing career

-Today, Pacella is a pitching instructor at Big League Baseball School in Ohio.
+Pacella is a pitching instructor at Big League Baseball School in Ohio.